SCLW/Circuitry-Based-Sound/readme.md

 The CD4093 contains 4 NAND Schmitt triggers, each providing 2 inputs and 1 output.

 It acts as a square wave oscillator when the inputs are connected to form an inverter.
 The last two rows of the truth table indicate that one input has to be set to a logical high in order to attain inversion.
-When the second input is wired like the CD40106, the CD4093 generates square waves too.
-Bringing the first one down to a logical low, inhibits oscillations.
-Gating the output can be achieved by controlling the first input with another digital signal, square wave or a simple switch.
+When the second input is then wired like the CD40106 in the previous example, the CD4093 generates square waves too.
+In this configuration, oscillation can be inhibited by setting the first input to a logical low.
+Gating the output can be achieved by controlling
+This way, the first input acts as a control input for gating the oscillator.

 *Applications:*
 * gated oscillator